francescomari/sdb/README.md

 ## Show the content of the binary references index

 The `binaries` command prints the content of the binary references index of a TAR file.
-By default, the hexdump of the index is shown.
-It is possible to access to a more readable representation by using the `-format` flag.
+It is possible to access a hexdump of the binary references index by using the `-format` flag.

 ```
 $ sdb binaries -format text data00000a.tar | head -n 5